 “So this, I believe, is the central question upon which all creative living hinges: Do you have the courage to bring forth the treasures that are hidden within you?”
 Elizabeth Gilbert

-“As for discipline—it’s important, but sort of overrated.
+“As for discipline – it is important, but it’s also overrated.
 The more important virtue for a writer, I believe, is self-forgiveness.
 Because your writing will always disappoint you.
 Your laziness will always disappoint you.” – Elizabeth Gilbert

 “The only thing you need to do for now is get some rest and take good care of yourself until you do know the answer.” – Elizabeth Gilbert